website2023/website2023/index.md

 Double Bagel Games is a small games studio that launched in January 2023 and is currently working on a number of small mobile games that I look forward to sharing with you soon.

-<strong>If you subscribe to my free email newsletter, I’ll send you the latest mobile game I’ve been working on.</strong>
+<strong>Subscribe to my free email newsletter below and I’ll send you the latest mobile game I’ve been working on.</strong>

 After subscribing, make sure to check your spam folder as the first email might arrive there.